-Over the last several months, I’ve read a ton of personal finance material, and it all keeps coming back to the same idea that basically says if you want to make big money, you have to invest in stocks, but as you approach your goals, you should move gradually to safer investments like bonds and treasury notes.
+Over the last several months, I’ve read a ton of personal finance material, and it all keeps coming back to the same idea that basically says if you want to make big money, you have to participate in stock investing, but as you approach your goals, you should move gradually to safer investments like bonds and treasury notes.
 I began to wonder how true this statement is.
 Do stocks really provide that much of a financial gain compared to other investments?
 Right now, I can buy long-term certificates of deposit that earn about 6% or so; is my money better off there?

 To figure this out, I went and downloaded long term annual results of the Dow Jones Industrial Average and played around with it a bit.
 I figured out the percent increase each calendar year (up through 2006) and then figured out the average return over several different time frames.
 Here’s what I found: